Chapter 15.600

 B. Each residential dwelling shall display and maintain on-premises street address number identification.

-F. Any daycare, bed and breakfast, or specialized instruction school (other than a specialized instruction school located at a former school district facility) within the UL or T zones shall be allowed a nine (9) square foot sign.
+D. Any daycare facility, bed and breakfast, short-term rental, or specialized instruction school (other than a specialized instruction school located at a former school district facility) within the UL or T zones shall be allowed a nine (9) square foot sign.

 A. General.